 You build up a reputation

-It’s a great reputation to have as someone who drives a hard bargain, or just as someone who is a good negotiator.
-The reputation you build up doesn’t necessarily have to paint you as a shrewd negotiator, but can rather have you known to be a good-natured person with whom people are happy to do business.
+It’s a great reputation to have as someone who drives a hard bargain or just as someone who is a good negotiator.
+The reputation you build-up doesn’t necessarily have to paint you as a shrewd negotiator, but can rather have you known to be a good-natured person with whom people are happy to do business.
 Often people get negative reviews because they drive a ruthless negotiation.
 If that is your strategy so far, it won’t help you in the long run, and you should consider changing it.
 As for the reputation, you could hire a reputation management firm that could remove negative glassdoor reviews for you or your organization, essentially giving you a fresh start.
 This would allow you to build your reputation back up instead of having to do twice the work.

 You save time and money